 - Chest tightness

-- Having to clear throat first thing in the morning, due to excess mucus in lungs
+- Having to clear your airway first thing in the morning, due to excess mucus in lungs

 - A chronic cough that produces sputum that may be clear, white, yellow or greenish